 What Do I Do With Leftover Deviled Eggs?

 So deviled eggs should not sit out at room temperature for longer than two hours.
 I suggest enjoying them immediately.
-If you have extra deviled eggs leftover, my favorite thing to do with it to turn it into egg salad.
-Simply cut it up and serve it on some sliced bread.
+If you have extra deviled eggs leftover, my favorite thing to do with it to turn it into egg salad as a meal prep.
+Serve it up with my Easy Roasted Veggies Meal-Prep Bowls.
+Or, simply cut it up and serve it on some sliced bread.

 Is There a Difference Between White and Brown Eggs?